Eastern blue-tongued skink: Other predators

-Behavior and physiology
+Behaviour and physiology

-Tiliqua scincoides scincoides show very little aggression and are said to be docile and shy.
-The eastern blue-tongued lizard has a blue tongue in order to scare off potential predators.
-When predators approach the lizard, it opens its mouth and sticks out its blue tongue to warn them off by showing that it may be distasteful.
+T. s. scincoides show very little aggression and are said to be docile and shy.
+The eastern blue-tongued skink uses deimatic display with its blue tongue in order to scare off potential predators.
+When predators approach the lizard, it opens its mouth and sticks out its blue tongue, stretching it to its full size, warning them off by showing that it may be distasteful.
 The lizards also hiss, inflate and lunge, which may evoke fear in any potential predator.

 Many methods have been explored in order to best categorize lizards as male or female.
 Lizard sex can be determined non-invasively by measuring head width, snout-vent length, weight, and trunk length.
-Specifically, ratios of head width to snout-vent length and head width to trunk length can be calculated to determine the sex of the eastern blue-tongued lizard.
+Specifically, ratios of head width to snout-vent length and head width to trunk length can be calculated to determine the sex of the eastern blue-tongued skink.

-Studies have shown that reptiles are capable of displaying human-like feelings, such as anxiety and pleasure among other emotions.
+Studies have shown that reptiles are capable of displaying human-like feelings, such as anxiety and pleasure, among other emotions.

 Protective coloration

-It has been hypothesized that Tiliqua scincoides scincoides coloration and behaviour evolved in order to mimic the death adder, which shares some characteristics with the lizard, and is venomous.
-The death adders that live in the same area as T. s. scincoides have very similar coloration and patterning, with alternate bands of light grey and dark brown.
+It has been hypothesized that the coloration and behaviour of the T. s. scincoides evolved in order to mimic the death adder, which is a venomous snake that shares some characteristics with the lizard.
+The death adders that live in the same area as T. s. scincoides have very similar coloration and patterning, with alternating bands of light grey and dark brown.
 Additionally, since this type of lizard has very short legs, it does look very similar to a snake, and its large head matches the size and shape of a death adder's.
 T. s. scincoides hisses loudly and puffs up its chest to appear larger and assert dominance.
 This lizard species can also lose its tail during a quarrel and regrow it.
 It typically takes a year for their tail to regrow.
 In terms of breeding, T. s. scincoides spend most of their time alone.
 However, September, October and November are mating months.
 These months are marked by fights between males in order to attain their first choice female.
 More research needs to be done on whether the skink's blue tongue is a result of an adaptation that is anti-predatory or if it serves as infraspecific communication.
 However, studies have supported the idea that the amount of melanin present in the skink's skin does not strongly affect tongue coloration.
 Another interesting finding is that blue-colored tongues have similar chromatic qualities to UV blue skin patches and can be reflective.
 Another finding from this 2015 study is that "UV blue tongues are more conspicuous than pink tongues, especially in the visual model of conspecifics".